lsblakk/pystar/docs/webapp.rst

 If you would like to see an example of this completed tutorial, `Lukas did it <https://github.com/lsblakk/myproject>`_

-Part 1: Configuring your Django App
+Part 1: Create your Django App
 =======================================

-This tutorial walks you through the creation of a basic poll application.

-It’ll consist of two parts:

-* A public site that lets people view polls and vote in them.
-* An admin site that lets you add, change and delete polls.
+Goal:  Configure and explore a basic Django "out of the box app".

 Create necessary directories, activate virtualenv
 ----------------------------------------------------